 S-2 glass was first developed for military missile applications, and later, armour plating on military vehicles.
 It is a higher quality product than standard E-glass and is about 30% stronger and 15% stiffer.
 S-2 Glass is used in applications that require greater strength and less weight than common E-Glass.
 A very small number of manufacturers claim to use S-Glass in their fly rods, one manufacturer claims to use a "largely unidirectional" material in their glass rod construction.
 E-Glass and S-Glass are fine materials for fly rod construction, but for our Glass fly rods we chose the most modern most advanced material available.

-Unidirectional S-2 Glass is a modern composite material that exhibits high damage tolerance, high tensile strength, high flexural strength and is extremely well suited to advanced fly rod construction.
+Zentron S-2 Glass is a modern composite material that exhibits very high damage tolerance, high tensile strength, high flexural strength and is extremely well suited to advanced fly rod construction.

 Modern unidirectional S-2 Glass is primarily used in the construction of wind turbine blades, helicopter rotor blades and militarily aircraft.
 The Sikorsky Helicopter Corporation even have a patent on it's use.
 We use it in our fly rods for the very same reasons.